Skip to content

 Is my salary tax-free?

-As a crew member (or Seafarer) working on a Superyacht, it is likely that you will be out of the Uk for a significant about of time.
+As a crew member (or Seafarer) working on a Superyacht, it is likely that you will be out of the UK for a significant about of time.
 Spend more than half of the year abroad then you fall under a specific piece of legislation called the Seafarers Earning Deduction Scheme.
 As a basic principle, if you are out of the UK for more than 183 days then there is no income tax on income (including tips) from the yacht.

 UK Seafarers are required to complete a self assessment tax return each year.
 Flying Fish are registered tax agents and offer a Seafarers tax service to the yachting industry.
 We work with hundreds of customers to insure that their Self Assessment tax returns are completed on time.

-What are the cabin arrangments ?
+What are the cabin arrangements ?

 You will share a cabin with another Stewardess.
 The cabins are small but comfortable with an ensuite bathroom.
 There is access to the internet via that yacht’s Wi-Fi system, so you’ll be able to keep in touch with friends and family at home.